 On the other end of the spectrum, if you let the cannabis continue to grow too long and the trichomes turn all the way amber, the result is often a more lethargic, heavy body high.
 I don’t know about you, but I am not a fan of “couch lock”!
 Some people prefer a more sedate and sleepy vibe.
 If that is the case, I suggest you grow strains that are known for those attributes in the first place, rather than trying to push your cannabis plant to an overly mature state by prolonging the harvest.

-When in doubt, harvest the plant when the trichomes are primarily cloudy and a little amber, rather than a mixture of clear and cloudy.
+When in doubt, harvest cannabis when the plants trichomes are primarily cloudy and a little amber, rather than a mixture of clear and cloudy.
 More growers have the regret of harvesting their plants too early as opposed to too late.

 Determining When to Harvest an Autoflower Cannabis Plant